chadac/golang/src/cmd/compile/abi-internal.md

 The padding byte prevents creating a past-the-end pointer by taking the address of the final, empty fN field.

-Note that user-written assembly code should generally not depend on Go type layout and should instead use the constants defined in [`golang_asm.h`](/doc/asm.html#data-offsets).
+Note that user-written assembly code should generally not depend on Golang type layout and should instead use the constants defined in [`golang_asm.h`](/doc/asm.html#data-offsets).